polypheny/PolyNOM/docs/application.md

     password: str = '',
     transport: str = 'plain',
     use_docker: bool = True,
-    migrate: bool = True,
+    migrate: bool = False,
     stop_container: bool = False,
     remove_container: bool = False
 )
 ```

 - `app_uuid` (`str`, required):
-  A unique identifier for the application instance.
+  A unique identifier for the application.
 This identifier should be persitent across restarts and reboots and uniquely represent the product the application to be instantiated is used in.

 - `address`:
   Besides TCP/IP Polypheny supports advanced transport methods such as unix sockets.
-This parameter should contain an adress matching the specified transport method.
+This parameter specifies an adress matching the specified transport method.
 For TCP/IP the adress is a host, port tuple.
 For unix sockets this is a unix socket path specification.

 - `user` (`str`, optional):
-  Username for authentication on the Polpyheny instance.
+  Username for authentication on the Polypheny instance.
 If not specified the default username 'pa' available on all polypheny deployments is used.

 - `password` (`str`, optional):
   Password for authentication on the Polpyheny instance.
 If not specified the password of the default user is used.
 This is the empty string.